maelys-mcardle/transphobic-media/db/README.md

 ### `transPlayedByCis`: Is a trans character exclusively played by a cis actor?

 Whether a trans role is played, in its entirety, by a cis actor.
-If there are no trans characters or this is a documentary / reality show with no fictional roles, then use `-` for not applicable.
+In cases where there are no roles to be played by actors to begin with, such as a documentary or reality show, use `-` for not applicable.

 ```
 0: No trans characters are played, in their entirety, by a cis actor